uutzinger/Arduino_AFE44XX/Readme.md

 ```

 ## Blockdiagram
 The AFE44XX is typical implementation of two channel pulse oximeter driver and receiver for clinical transmission sensors.
-These are not typically used in classical smart watches but standard in the operating room.
+These are not typically used in smart watches but standard in the operating room.

 <img src="./assets/AFE4400_Blockdiagram.png" alt="Block" width="400">

 ## Receiver
-The receiver is a classical transimpednace amplifier with programmable gain and low pass filter.
-In addition, offset currents and a second stage amplifier can be programmed.
+The receiver is a classical transimpedance amplifier with programmable gain and low pass filter.
+In addition, offset currents and a second stage amplification can be programmed.

 <img src="./assets/AFE4400_Detector.png" alt="Receiver" width="400">